 I know it is something that many of us struggle with, and often it can feel like you are stuck between a rock and a hard place.

-Firstly, though I mentioned the obligation of love and respect for one’s mother in my last post link on family, there is also huge reward for maintaining family ties with all relatives, and a frightening punishment for cutting them off.
+Firstly, though I mentioned the obligation of love and respect for one’s mother in my last post on family, there is also huge reward for maintaining family ties with all relatives, and a frightening punishment for cutting them off.

 It is narrated in a hadith qudsi: “I am ar-Rahman (the Most Merciful) and I have created rahm (kinship) and derived its name from My name.
 Whoever takes care of it, I will take care of him, and whoever cuts it off, I will forsake him”

 Secondly, I would like to mention the fact that, thank God, I had an exceptionally easy time with the people who are closest to me when I converted.

 My mom was a bit scared and worried when she first found out that I was thinking about Islam.
 All she knew then was what you hear on the news about terrorists and going to liberate the women from the evil Muslim men.
 She was especially worried about that backwards “hijab thing.”
 She was scared I was going to lose my personality and become one of many black clad (not that there is inherently anything wrong with black!), passively submissive sheeple women.

 But once she was able to see that I was not only the same old me, but actually becoming a better person and that, above all, I was happy with my decision, she supported me as well.
 She has always had my back through thick and thin, and this was no exception.

 Like I said, I had an unnaturally easy time with my closest relatives.